JONE500I007/more-than-apples-1.21.1/README.md

 According to the LGPLv3 terms:
 - A copy of the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) and [GNU LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html) is included in this project's documentation.
-- This mod uses the Terraform API as a library.
-It is not a modified version of the library itself, but a "Combined Work" as defined by the license.
+- This mod uses the above APIs as libraries and does not modify the libraries themselves.